MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xamlc.md

 - It removes some of the load and instantiation time for XAML elements.
 - It helps to reduce the file size of the final assembly by no longer including .xaml files.

-XAML compilation is enabled by default.
+XAML compilation is disabled by default in the framework.
+It is however enabled in the current templates for new projects.
 It can be explicitly enabled or disabled (XamlCompilationOptions.Skip) at both the assembly and class level by adding the [`XamlCompilation`](xref:Xamarin.Forms.Xaml.XamlCompilationAttribute) attribute.

 The following code example demonstrates enabling XAML compilation at the assembly level: